 2nd lockdown starts on November 5th 2020

 As the numbers of COVID-19 cases are rising at a very fast pace in the UK, new measures are now going to come into effect in England, Scotland, Wales and Northern Ireland.
 The new lockdown restrictions are starting on Thursday 5th November and will last until Wednesday 2nd December.
-The second lockdown put in place by the PM Boris Johnson is meant to curb and reverse the course that we are on right now, as far as the growing numbers of COVID-19 cases.
+The second lockdown put in place by PM Boris Johnson is meant to curb and reverse the course that we are on right now regarding the growing numbers of COVID-19 cases.
 But this is not all that we need to do.
 We also have to protect all the first responders, including all NHS workers.
 So, having said all that, here are three actions that the Government will be taking starting 5th November to prevent the spread of the virus:

-- Requiring people to stay at home unless going out is for specific reasons;
+- Requiring people to stay at home unless going out is for specific reasons

-- Preventing gatherings with people from other households unless is for specific reasons;
+- Preventing gatherings with people from other households unless is for specific reasons

-- Closing non-essentials businesses.
+- Closing non-essential businesses.

-What Are the rules and what do they mean for you
+What are the rules and what do they mean for you

 Stay at home